EricB2A/RES_LABO5/README.md

 Inside the UDP sender / musician: we also use a js object as dictionary.
 But in this one, we use the name of the instrument as key (and the sound as value).

-## Tâche 2 : implement a "musician" Node.js application.
+## Task 2 : implement a "musician" Node.js application.
 ### In a JavaScript program, if we have an object, how can we serialize it in JSON?
 We can simply call the method `JSON.stringify(yourObject)`.
 ### What is npm?
-As its name states it (Node Package Manager), npm is a package manager for NodeJs. npm is to Javascript what Meaven is to Java and what Composer is to PHP.
+As its name states it (Node Package Manager), npm is a dependency manager for NodeJs. npm is to Javascript what Meaven is to Java and what Composer is to PHP.
 ### What is the npm install command and what is the purpose of the --save flag?
 The `npm install command` can have two purposes.
 If you use it without arguments it will simply install the needed packages specified into the `package.json` (which you be presents where you execute the command).
 If you specified a parameter after the command eg:`npm install trash`, it will install the package [trash](https://www.npmjs.com/package/trash).
 It will also add the dependency into the package.json for the next installations.